-So you are looking to hire (or buy for that matter) some Radio/Wireless microphones and you don't really understand what you will need?
+So you are looking to hire (or buy for that matter) some Radio/Wireless microphones and you don't really understand what you will get or the additional equipment you will need to complete the system?
 Well look no further as we explain things for you..

-The receivers (assuming you are using several Radio/Wireless microphones) are the electronics that pick up the signals from the transmitters.
-These are usually supplied in pairs (sometimes quads depending on the make/model) in a 1u rack space and they are then mounted in cases for ease of transport and setup at the venue.
+The ”Receivers” are the electronics that pick up the audio signals from the transmitters.
+These are usually supplied in pairs (more often these days as quads depending on the make/model) and are supplied mounted in multiples of 1u rack spaces in cases for ease of transport and setup at the venue.
 1u of rack space is 44mm high x 483mm wide.
 This is industry standard though the depth of the cases is often between 250mm - 500mm deep depending on the equipment supplied.
-Each transmitter requires it's own receiver so if you want 8 x Radio/Wireless microphones you need 8 x transmitters and 8 x receivers along with 8 x microphone inputs on the audio mixer just to use these mocrophones alone.

 Each ”Transmitter” requires it's own ”Receiver Channel” so if you want to use 08 x Radio/Wireless microphones you need 08 x Transmitters and 08 x Receivers along with 08 x Microphone Inputs on the venues (or your own) Sound Reinforcement System Audio Mixer.
 This is required just to use these Radio/Witeless microphone systems alone.

 Each ”Transmitter” and its associated ”Receiver“ must be paired together and tuned to precisely calculated frequencies to avoid interference and this should only be done by an ”Experienced Technician” who has a complete understanding of how this equipment works.

 This type of equipment we at “Sound Hire” supply for ”Hire” is provided already setup on these specifically calculated frequencies.
 We strongly advise you speak to us BEFORE attempting to change any of these pre selected frequencies.